 Have you had to cancel your Hawaii vacation?
 Or looking for ways to bring Hawaiian experiences and the Aloha spirit home?
 Scroll to find out easy ways to recreate Hawaii experiences from the comfort of your home.

-This post about how to Hawaiian experiences at home contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how to Hawaiian experiences at home was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 My family was supposed to head to Hawaii for Spring Break this year.
 Like many other families, we’ve had to cancel our trip with plans on rescheduling in the future.